SV Maggie May

 - Imaginal Cells and the Gilded SackOutside the jade chrysalis, utter stillness.
 Inside, there was a riot of pain and self harm.
 The caterpillar devouring itself.
 At this stage the creature—or creatures more aptly—are a biological bridge between the caterpillar and butterfly.
 They are goop in a gilded sack, largely made up of what’s known as imaginal cells.

 - Off SoundingsI think about that moment when our depth sounder goes from 290 feet to – – -.
 That’s somewhere beyond 300 feet, how much beyond is practically irrelevant.
 This passage the depth will fall to almost 10,000 feet.
 The sounder will read – – -, off soundings.

 Maggie May is a 39 foot Westerly Sealord sailboat built in 1986 in England.
-When we bought her in 2013 her name was Vilkas, apparently this means ‘werewolf’ in Lithuanian, an omen we overlooked initially.
-We have spent the past 7 years overhauling the werewolf.
-But she’s happy sailing in 15-20 knots, and capable of moving along in 5.
+When we bought her in 2013 her name was Vilkas.
+Apparently this means ‘werewolf’ in Lithuanian, an omen we overlooked initially.
+We spent 7 years overhauling, caretaking and sweet-talking the werewolf.
+A job that will never end.
+But she returns our love with a comfortable place to live and she’s happy sailing in 15-20 knots, and capable of moving along in 5.
 She’s heavy but quick for her girth, plucky and determined.
 We renamed her Maggie May after our Corgi/Dachund mix dog who died a few years before we bought Vilkas.
 This is the original Maggie May…

-Follow along with the trip on our Maggie May tracking page and through the Maggie May blog posts in the sidebar.
+Follow along on the adventures through our Maggie May tracking page and through the Maggie May blog posts in the sidebar.